milindnirgun/US-Stock-Symbols/README.md

 ## How to use the data

-Each exchange has three file types:
+Each exchange has a file named as

-`exchange_full_ticker.json`
+`exchange_full_ticker-<date>.json`

 This is the raw data from NASDAQ list.
-It is not a simple list of ticker symbols and contains full company name, etc.

-`exchange_tickers.json`

-This is a `json` list of the ticker symbols on that exchange.
-Nothing more.

-`exchange_tickers.txt`

-This is a newline separated `txt` list of the ticker symbols on the exchange.
-Nothing more.
-## All Symbols
-These may overlap across exchanges, be careful when using them.
-I highly recommend just consuming the per exchange list for your needs.
+It contains the following data fields:
+- Symbol
+- Company/Name
+- Last closing price for the day
+- Net Change in price from previous close
+- Percentage change in price from previous close
+- Volume
+- Market Capitalization
+- Country
+- IPO Year
+- Industry
+- Sector
+- URL